-Name TRUSTEES WHOSE TERMS EXPIRE IN 2014 Class of Trustee Age Principal Occupation During the Last Five Years Trustee Since Alan B. Miller I 76 Chairman of our Board and our Chief Executive Officer since 1986 and our President since February, 2003.
+Nominees (TERMS EXPIRING IN 2017) Class of Trustee Age Principal Occupation During the Last Five Years Trustee Since Alan B. Miller I 79 Chairman of our Board and our Chief Executive Officer since 1986 and our President since February, 2003.
 Chairman of the Board and Chief Executive Officer of UHS since 1978 and previously served as UHS's President until May, 2009.
-Father of Marc D. Miller, a Trustee and President of UHS.
-1986 Robert F. McCadden I 56 Elected Trustee of the Trust in December, 2013.
+Father of Marc D. Miller, a member of our Board of Trustees and President and member of the Board of Directors of UHS.
+1986 Robert F. McCadden I 59 Elected to our Board of Trustees in December, 2013.
 Currently serves as Executive Vice President and Chief Financial Officer of Pennsylvania Real Estate Investment Trust since his appointment in 2004.
 Formerly, he served as audit partner of KPMG LLP from 2002 to 2004 and audit partner of Arthur Andersen LLP from 1993 to 2002.
-Since 2011, Mr. McCadden has served as a member of the Board of Directors of Independence Realty Trust, Inc. 2013
+Since 2011, Mr. McCadden has served as a member of the Board of Directors of Independence Realty Trust, Inc. 2013 Name Class of Trustee Ago Principal Occupation During the Last Five Years Trustee Since TRUSTEES WHOSE TERMS Trustee Age During the Last I've Tears Since EXPIRE IN 2018 James E. Dalton, Jr. П 74 Formerly, Chairman of the Board of Signature Hospital Corporation from 2006-2012.
+Formerly, President, Chief Executive Officer and Director of Quorum Health Group, Inc. from 1990 to 2001.
+Formerly, President of Edinburgh Associates from 2001-2007.
+Formerly, a Director of US Oncology, Inc. from 2005-2010.
+Currently, a director of Select Medical Corp. since 2005.
+1997 Marc D. Miller П 46 Elected to the UHS Board of Directors in May, 2006.
+Appointed President of UHS in May, 2009 and prior thereto served as Senior Vice President and Co-Head of UHS's Acute Care Division since 2007.
+Mr. Marc D. Miller was elected Vice President of UHS in 2005 and has served in various other capacities related to UHS's acute care division since 2000.
+Serves as a member of the Board of Directors of Premier, Inc. He is the son of Alan B. Miller, our Chairman of the Board, Chief Executive Officer and President, and Chairman of the Board and Chief Executive Officer of UHS.
+2008